-In summary, evaluation of tubule secretion in ambulatory outpatients did not provide a strong signal for risk of future AKI when these individuals were stressed by sepsis.
+In summary, estimated tubular secretion in the ambulatory setting did not provide a strong signal for risk of future sepsis-associated AKI.
 Future studies in larger cohorts are needed to evaluate the role of this key tubular function measure among patients at high risk of kidney outcomes and their downstream consequences.

 FUNDING